 This type of cover often comes as standard in a landlord specific insurance policy, though you can buy it separately as well.
 You can also request to have it taken out of your insurance to lower your premium.
 However, it’s important that you consider this carefully before you do.

 Mortgage lenders may require you to have landlord liability insurance, so if your properties are mortgaged check this out before opting to remove cover.
 Also consider, since the Homes Fitness for Human Habitation Act has come into force, tenants can more easily sue landlords for damage to possessions and compensation claims can be very expensive.
-As a landlord you are responsible for damage caused by your rental property so snub this coverage at your peril and make sure you are informed.
+As a landlord you are responsible for damage caused by your rental property.

 Loss of Rent